HShekarlab/IBM-Data-Science-Professional-Certificate/2. Tools for Data Science/README.md

 - **Jupyter Notebooks and RStudio** provide interactive coding environments for experimentation and visualization
 - Using **Git and GitHub** is essential for version control, collaboration, and managing reproducible data science projects

----

-## 📂 Suggested Folder Structure

-You can organize your course folder like this: